Have questions about NJ no-fault car insurance law? We’ve got the answers.

-A no-fault policy means that your insurance plan always covers your medical bills.
+A NJ no-fault insurance policy means that your insurance plan always covers your medical bills.
 It does not matter who is at fault for causing the crash.
 If you need medical treatment, your policy pays for it.

 To drive in the state of New Jersey, you need car insurance.
 There are dozens of policies and insurance companies to choose from, but they all have to meet minimum state standards.

 The state requirements change over time, but the no-fault insurance system has been part of NJ law for decades.
 Since 1972, all auto insurance plans sold in New Jersey must be no-fault policies.

 The section of your policy that covers your medical costs is ‘personal injury protection,’ or PIP, insurance.
 Like other options on your plan, you can choose how much PIP coverage you want to purchase.
 Most drivers choose $250,000 as their PIP coverage limit, according to the official New Jersey Auto Insurance Buyer’s Guide.